 St. Joseph's Academy invites EIGHTH GRADE STUDENTS to visit our school for a whole day or half-day in the fall.
 The girls will sit-in on classes and experience the Angel spirit first-hand.

-Online registration to shadow for the school year 2012-2013 in now closed.
-Contact Sister Carol Gerondale, Admissions Director, at 314.394.4321 to schedule a visit.
-Or contact Sister Carol at firstname.lastname@example.org.
+Online registration to shadow for the school year 2014-2015 is now open.
+For more information contact Sister Carol Gerondale, Admissions Director, at 314.394.4321 or firstname.lastname@example.org.

 Frequently Asked Questions about the Shadowing Program

 The shadowing program is available for which grade levels?

 Only eighth graders are allowed to participate in our fall shadowing program.
 Registration to shadow online is now open for the 2014-2015 school year.
 Seventh grade spring or fall visits are not part of our program.
 If you currently attend high school and are considering transfer, please contact Sister Carol Gerondale, Director of Admissions, at 314-394-4321 or email email@example.com.

 Is shadowing a half-day or a full day?